(to)scale is a creative studio and platform helping emerging creatives thrive and brands communicate with simple storytelling

 Vietnamese Modular Community

 The mixed-use building features commercial space on the ground floor, followed by vertical domestic spaces with a inside-out approach to services, creating a unique envelope for the building.
+Developed for the local, immigrant Vietnamese community in Hoxton, this poject explores ways of consolidating living, working and socialising in one space.

 See project